|Previous | Next|

 2. Click the settings cog icon to the left of the Start processing button.

-3. A pop up appears, toggle on Rig relatives calibration.
+3. A pop-up appears, toggle on Rig relatives calibration.

-4. Close the pop up box.
+4. Close the pop-up box.

 A rig is a camera with multiple sensors (lenses), such as the Parrot Sequoia or the MicaSense RedEdge.
 Each sensor produces one or more images in different bands.
-The lenses in a single camera are usually oriented in slightly different directions.
+The lenses in each single camera are usually oriented in slightly different directions.
 To be able to generate stitched images for each band that are aligned with respect to each other, the relative orientation between the lenses must be known.
 These relative orientations are the rig relatives.

 The rig relatives are usually provided by the camera manufacturer and stored in the Exif data of each image.
 Pix4Dfields looks for this information and uses it by default if provided.